Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - Generate syslog message with log level as INFO, WARNING and CRITIAL for respective threshold levels.
  - The resource threshold limit should be drived from the respective resource type and its system configuration.
  - Resource monitoring interval should be derived from the system platform configration
- - Only one syslog message should be generated when the resource us
+ - Only one syslog message should be generated when the resource usage crosses the threshold limit.

 Resouce Monitoring
  - CPU Monitoring